davidmdugger/CampgroundConnect/README.md

 # CampgroundConnect
 A fully functional node.js web app with a mongoDB backend, RESTful routes, user authentication, authorization, and a frontend of HTML, CSS, Bootstrap, JavaScript, and jQuery.

-You can sign up and your login is stored in the database while your password is encrypted then stored wish it's hash.
+You can sign up and your login is stored in the database while your password is encrypted then stored with its hash.

 You can create a new campground, edit the campground you create, or delete it from the database.